GatorGauge/GatorGauge/README.md

 ## Initial Setup

-Ensure that you have installed gspread and oauth2client installed in the root directory of the repository.
+Ensure that you have installed gspread and oauth2client is installed in the root directory of the repository.
 In the terminal use the command:

 ```shell
 python3 -m pip install --user gspread oauth2client